Orlando Criminal Expungement Lawyer | The Wiseman Law Firm

 Clearing your record in Orlando requires following a specific, multi-step process through the courts and the Florida Department of Law Enforcement.
 Each step must be completed correctly to avoid delays or denial of your petition.

 The process begins with applying to FDLE for a Certificate of Eligibility.
+The Certificate of Eligibility must be date stamped by FDLE, which starts the timeline for filing your petition.
 This application must be notarized and submitted with a set of fingerprints, a certified copy of your case disposition, and the required processing fee.
-For expungements, the State Attorney’s office must also sign off before FDLE processes the application.
+For expungements, the appropriate state attorney must review and sign off on the application before FDLE processes it.
+The date the arrest occurred is important, as certain deadlines and eligibility requirements are measured from this point.

 Every stage of this process has specific requirements.
 A missing signature, incomplete form, or incorrect documentation can set your petition back significantly.
 Our attorney handles all of it on your behalf — from gathering documents and preparing the required affidavits to representing you at any required court hearings.